Galaxeaaa/Resume/resume.typ

 #work(
   title: "Research Assistant",
   location: "San Diego, CA",
-  company: "University of California, San Diego",
+  company: "University of California San Diego",
   dates: dates-helper(start-date: "Oct 2024", end-date: "Present"),
 )
+- Advised by Prof. Tzu-mao Li.
-- Worked on HotSpot, a novel method to achieve robust neural SDF optimization from point cloud signal.
-By incorporating a regularization term inspired by the relationship between heat diffusion in absorbing media and distance functions, we designed a loss function that is both spatially and temporally stable and naturally penalizes excessive surface area.
+- Worked on HotSpot, a novel method to achieve robust neural SDF optimization from point cloud signal inspired by the relationship between heat diffusion in absorbing media and distance functions.
 See paper link in Publications and Preprints.

 #work(
   title: "Research Intern",
   location: "San Diego, CA",
-  company: "SuLab, University of California, San Diego",
+  company: "SuLab, University of California San Diego",
   dates: dates-helper(start-date: "Sep 2023", end-date: "Jan 2024"),
 )
+- Advised by Prof. Hao Su.
 - Worked on ZeroRF, a novel sparse view 360° reconstruction method based on NeRF.
 See paper link in Publications and Preprints.
 - ZeroRF is published in proceedings of IEEE/CVF Conference on Computer Vision and Pattern Recognition 2024.